nikitalita/NuMicro-8051-prog/README.md

 ### Usage:
 Program it as an LDROM with the icp tools below.
 Then, you can use either the standard Nuvoton ISP tools or nuvoispy to program the APROM.

+## Credits:

+This is derived from both [Steve Markgraf's work](https://github.com/steve-m/N76E003-playground) and [Gregory McGarry's work](https://github.com/gmcgarry/nuvoprog).
+Big thanks to both for providing a good base to work from.

+## License:

+MIT License